Pankajkumar2608/fullwebsite/README.md

   - HTML5
   - CSS3
   - JavaScript
-- **Backend **
+- **Backend:**
   - Node.js or Flask
   - Firebase or MongoDB for data storage
 - **Deployment:**
-  - Hosted on platforms like GitHub Pages, Vercel, or Netlify.
+  - Hosted on platforms like GitHub Pages, Vercel, or Netlify

 ---